calvinhzy/aaz/Commands/site-recovery/fabric/protection-container/mapping/_show.md

-# [Command] _site-recovery protection-container-mapping update_
+# [Command] _site-recovery fabric protection-container mapping show_

-Update operation to create a protection container mapping.
+Get the details of a protection container mapping.

 ## Versions